Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Introduction

 The vast majority of studies dedicated to time delayed systems assume that the delay $T$ is accurately defined \cite{richard2003time,otto2019nonlinear}, with $T$ being either constant or functionally dependent on time, e.g.\ containing a periodic modulation \cite{muller2018laminar}.
 Strictly speaking, time delays are however never precisely defined.
 Consider a dynamical variable $x(t)$ whose time evolution is influenced by past states, say by $x(t-T)$.
 For this to be possible, the past trajectory must be stored, either explicitly or implicitly, via suitable physical, chemical, or biophysical processes.
 Memory formation takes however time, which implies that only a washed-out version of the past will be available.
 Mathematically, the system is hence described not by a fixed time delay, but by distributed time delays.

 The broadening of the memory kernel may be disregarded when it is small, which is achievable in particular for technical systems \cite{erneux2017introduction}.
 For natural systems \cite{cooke1982discrete}, distributed time delays are however prominent.
 This is well known for epidemic spreading, which can be modeled on a realistic level only with distributed delays \cite{beretta2001global,mccluskey2010complete}.
 The underlying reason is that biological processes, like incubation and recovery times, are intrinsically variable.
 A corresponding observation holds for the interaction between tumors and the immune systems \cite{sardar2021impact}, or for the delayed responses intrinsic to predator-prey models \cite{xu2012bifurcations}.

-Here we show that dynamical systems with distributed time delays can be mapped onto sets of ordinary differential equations (ODEs), with the resulting ODE system taking a particular simple form when the distribution of the delays is described by a gamma distribution with integer exponents.
-This method, the kernel series framework, allows for the systematic study of delay differential equations (DDEs) with distributed delays.
+It is well-known that dynamical systems with distributed time delays can be mapped onto sets of ordinary differential equations (ODEs) using the so-called ``linear chain trick'' (see, e.g., \cite{gedeon1999upper, hurtado2020procedure, mocek2005approximation, hurtado2019generalizations}).
+The resulting ODE system takes a particular simple form when the distribution of the delays is described by a gamma distribution with integer exponents.
+This method, which we denote here the ``kernel series framework'', allows for the systematic study of delay differential equations (DDEs) with distributed delays and the influence of broadened memory kernels.
+It is closely related to previous work in the context of integro-differential equations \cite{valani2022lorenz}, non-reducible distributed delays \cite{macdonald1987stability} and threshold delay systems \cite{smith1993threshold}.

 For the case of a DDE with discrete time delays, the kernel series framework provides an approximation scheme via a set of $N\!+\!1$ ODEs.
 This approximation is systematic in the sense that the original DDE is recovered in the limit $N\!\to\!\infty$, with the differences scaling as $1/N$.
 The kernel series framework allows hence to study delay systems with publicly available scientific software libraries, which contain solvers typically only for sets of ordinary differential equations, but not for delay systems.